-Ideally, Vs is greater than Vn, so S/N is positive.
+Ideally, Vs is greater than Vn, so a high signal-to-noise ratio is positive.
 As an example, suppose that Vs = 10.0 microvolts and Vn = 1.00 microvolt.
-Then
+Then:

 S/N = 20 log10(10.0) = 20.0 dB

-which results in the signal being clearly readable.
-If the signal is much weaker but still above the noise -- say 1.30 microvolts -- then
+This results in the signal being clearly readable.
+If the signal is much weaker but still above the noise -- say, 1.30 microvolts -- then:

 S/N = 20 log10(1.30) = 2.28 dB

-If Vs is less than Vn, then S/N is negative.
+If Vs is less than Vn, then S/N is negative, representing a low signal-to-noise ratio.
 In this type of situation, reliable communication is generally not possible unless steps are taken to increase the signal level and/or decrease the noise level at the destination (receiving) computer or terminal.

 Communications engineers always strive to maximize the S/N ratio.
 Traditionally, this has been done by using the narrowest possible receiving-system bandwidth consistent with the data speed desired.
 However, there are other methods.
 In some cases, spread spectrum techniques can improve system performance.
 The S/N ratio can be increased by providing the source with a higher level of signal output power if necessary.
 In some high-level systems such as radio telescopes, internal noise is minimized by lowering the temperature of the receiving circuitry to near absolute zero (-273 degrees Celsius or -459 degrees Fahrenheit).
 In wireless systems, it is always important to optimize the performance of the transmitting and receiving antennas.